HSN-SHARIF-HSN/Deep-RL-for-Adaptive-Control-Charts/README.md

 ## Scope

 The numerical study is a proof-of-concept under the simulation assumptions described in the paper, including independent normal observations and known in-control process parameters.
-The code is intended to provide a transparent implementation of the proposed methodology and a basis for further experimentation and extension.
+The code is intended to provide a transparent implementation of the proposed methodology, reproduce the principal computational pipeline and numerical evaluation reported in the paper, and provide a basis for further experimentation and extension.
+The repository is not intended to reproduce every sensitivity or ablation experiment in the manuscript as a separate notebook.

 ## Citation